Roxanne (film): Production

+Release

+Roxanne had 780 to 790 advertised sneak previews over the weekend of June 12, 1987.
+The film was originally due to be released the following weekend on 1,100 screens but, following the performance of the sneak previews, it was decided to reduce the screen count to try to increase the average gross per-screen.
+The film had its official world premiere on June 18, 1987.
+It opened the following day on 847 screens in the United States and Canada.

 Reception

 Critical response

 Roxanne received an 88% approval rating on Rotten Tomatoes based on 43 reviews, with the consensus being: "Though its sweetness borders on sappiness, Roxanne is an unabashedly romantic comedy that remains one of Steve Martin's funniest".
 Metacritic gave film a score of 73 based on 19 reviews, indicating "generally favorable reviews".
-Roger Ebert hailed the film as a "gentle, whimsical comedy", giving it a 3 and half stars of four, also stating: "What makes "Roxanne" so wonderful is not this fairly straightforward comedy, however, but the way the movie creates a certain ineffable spirit".
+Roger Ebert hailed the film as a "gentle, whimsical comedy", giving it three and half stars of four, also stating: "What makes "Roxanne" so wonderful is not this fairly straightforward comedy, however, but the way the movie creates a certain ineffable spirit".

+Box office

+The film opened in fifth place at the US box office with an opening weekend gross of $4.6 million.
+It grossed $40.1 million in the United States and Canada.

 Accolades

 It has also won and has been nominated for a number of awards, including: